vancluever/terraform-provider-acme/doc/resource_acme_registration.md

 #### Attribute Reference

+The following attributes are exported:

+* `id`: The original full URL of the account.
-The only attribute that is exported from this resource is the `id` of the resource, which is set to the full URL of the account.
+* `registration_url`: The current full URL of the account.

+:warning: **NOTE:** `id` and `registration_url` will usually be the same and will usually only diverge when migrating protocols, ie: ACME v1 to v2.